deckhouse/virtualization/docs/README.md

 Furthermore, disks can be attached to virtual machines while they are running, providing flexibility in storage management.
 The `VirtualMachineBlockDeviceAttachment` resource is used for this task.

 Platform-provided storage (`PVC`) is used to store disks.

+### Virtual Machine Classes

+A virtual machine class is designed for:
+- configuring the type of virtual machine vCPU
+- control the placement of virtual machines on the platform nodes
+- configuring virtual machine resources (vCPU, memory) for more optimal planning and placement of virtual machines on the platform nodes.

+The virtual machine class is configured using the `VirtualMachineClass` resource.

 ### Virtual Machines